Epicollect5 API

 When an error occurs, you will receive a status code in the response.

-Error objects are returned in the standard and consist of:
+Error objects are returned in the standard JSON API formatarrow-up-right and consist of:

 • code - the EC5 code